lil-brisket/Alicard/README.md

 ### 4. Run Database Migrations

+**⚠️ IMPORTANT: Production Workflow**

+This project uses **Prisma Migrations** exclusively.
+Never use `prisma db push` in production.

+**For Development:**

-**Important:** If you have existing data, run the cleanup script first to handle duplicate records:
+If you have existing data, run the cleanup script first to handle duplicate records:

 ```bash
 npm run db:cleanup
 ```

-Then run migrations:
+Then create and apply migrations:

 ```bash
 npm run db:generate